 A category for films for brands and corporate organisations to enter their CSR or ESG films.

-The winners will be announced at a red carpet ceremony at ODEON Luxe Leicester Square, 21 March 2023.
+The winners will be announced at a red carpet ceremony at ODEON Luxe Leicester Square, on 20 March 2024, the International Day of Happiness.

 Each finalist charity receives 2 free tickets to attend the ceremony.
 Additional tickets will be available for purchase.